NandoXuu/Java-Libs-NandoX/README.md

 ☕️ Why this project?

 Installing Java in Termux is often slow or buggy.
 This lightweight solution allows you to use Java 17 easily, with no configuration headaches, right from your Android terminal.

 ---

 🔚 Made with care

-by NandoX
+by NandoX ☕️

-Install Java JRE 17 automatically on Termux (ARM64) with a single command.
-A lightweight, fast, and functional project created by NandoX to make running Java on Android easy.